After Opioid Addiction: 10 Celebrities’ Journey to Recovery

 Because up to 60% of people with an addiction relapse, addiction specialists emphasize ongoing support groups such as Alcoholics Anonymous or Narcotics Anonymous as well as detox and rehab when required.
 Below are a 8 celebrities who did not find recovery from their Opioid addiction in time to save their lives.

 It’s never too late to find sobriety.
-If you or someone you know needs help finding detox and rehab options, contact a dedicated recovery professional now for more information.
+If you or someone you know needs help finding detox and rehab options, contact a treatment provider for more information.